 Application Deadline: February 5th, 2021

-Up to twenty five scholarships valued between $500 and $2,000 are made available for returning engineering students each academic year.
+Up to twenty five undergraduate scholarships valued between $500 and $2,000 are made available for returning engineering students each academic year.
 Applicants must be currently enrolled in engineering at the University of St. Thomas and complete the online application and written statement by the deadline.
 Some of the scholarships have criteria based on financial need.
 Financial need is determined via students’ annual FAFSA forms, so applicants who wish to be considered for need-based scholarships should be sure to complete the FAFSA each year.